 Tell them how you have taken measures to grow in the form of reminders and alarms and about the positive strides that you have made so far.
 Show them that you have invested time in rectifying your weakness.

-Tell them how you plan to tackle the most critical tasks first and keep your workplace desk more organized to manage time better.
+Tell them how you plan to tackle the most critical tasks first and keep your work desk more organized to manage time better.

 When asked about your greatest weakness, you can say how much you worry about meeting deadlines and how you end up taking a lot of unnecessary stress which in turn makes you anxious.
 This can work as a positive since the recruiter will know how serious you are about the work assigned to you.